choojs/website/content/docs/stores/index.md

 The biggest benefit of explicit rendering we've found is that it allows storing values without triggering renders.
 This allows every part of the application to store their internal bookkeeping values inside the state.
-In turn this makes debugging applications a lot easier, since there are is no private state.
+In turn this makes debugging applications a lot easier, since there is no private state.

 ```js
 var choo = require('choo')